 - To construct and/or analyse simple programming to demonstrate understanding of novel techniques for memory management and/or concurrent programming, to understand the trade-offs and implementation decisions.

 Systems Programming (H), Operating Systems (H), Networked Systems (H), and Functional Programming (H), or equivalent, are pre-requisites.

-The course consists of a series of lectures delivered over 10 weeks, supported by a weekly 1-hour laboratory session and office hour.
+The course consists of a series of pre-recorded lectures delivered over 10 weeks, supported by weekly discussion and laboratory sessions.

 - Steve Klabnik and Carol Nichols, "The Rust Programming Language", 2nd Edition, 2018, ISBN 978-1-59327-828-1 (Amazon, free online edition).

 - Jim Blandy and Jason Orendorff, "Programming Rust: Fast, Safe Systems Development", O'Reilly, 2021, ISBN 978-1-492-05259-3 (Amazon, Free online access via University Library)

 In addition, research papers and blog posts will be highlighted during the lectures to help illustrate important ideas and concepts.
 You are expected to read this material.
 There is a guide to how to read a research paper that might be useful when reading research papers.